fedora-python/portingguide/source/dicts.rst

 If you use a third-party dict-like class, it should implement ``in`` already.
-If not, complain to its author: it should have been added as part of adding Python 3 support.
+If not, notify its author: it should have been added as part of adding Python 3 support.

 If your own codebase contains a custom dict-like class, add